srzhao89/zz-mpi/README.md

 # zz-mpi

-Here we attach the simulation codes used in the following paper:
+Here we attach the codes used in the empirical illustration in the following paper:

 Zelenyuk, V., and S. Zhao* (2023), Inference for DEA Estimators of Malmquist Productivity Indices: An Overview, Further Improvements and a Guide for Practitioners.